tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

   ![Sample gold prices DataFrame](Images/sample-gold-prices-df.png)

-* It's important to clean the data before start using it any machine learning model.
+* It's important to clean the data before we start using it for any machine learning model.
 In this case, we look for missing data by counting all the null values in the DataFrame.

   ![Missing gold prices in the DataFrame](Images/missing-gold-prices.png)